Future Strategic Leaders' Congress

 The weekend-long program runs from 1700 Friday to 1300 on the Sunday.

-Fees are GST inclusive and includes two days’ accommodation, meals, drinks and program materials.
+Fees are GST inclusive and include two days’ accommodation, meals, drinks and program materials.

 All participants - including speakers and attendees - are encouraged to wear casual attire to maintain an atmosphere of informality.